 The Department of Earth and Environmental Science offers a Master of Science degree in Environmental and Urban Geosciences (M.S.
 EUG).
 This program prepares students for advanced study in natural hazards, paleoseismology, geology, geochemistry, climate variability, water resources, wetland dynamics, air and water pollution, geoarchaeology, paleoenvironments, geography, urban and human systems, GIS, and environmental remote sensing.
 The program provides students with either a thesis or non-thesis option.
 All students must complete the core curriculum and additional coursework.

-For full admission to the graduate degree program in environmental and urban geosciences (Code 6, degree-seeking status), the following requirements must be met:
+For full admission to the graduate degree program in environmental and urban geosciences, the following requirements must be met:

-- Submission of scores on the Graduate Record Examination is not required but highly recommended, although GRE scores may be used to award assistantships.
+- Submission of scores on the Graduate Record Examination (GRE) is not required but highly recommended.
+GRE scores may be used to award assistantships.

-- Two letters of recommendation from academic and/or professional referees.
+- Two letters of recommendation from academic and/or professional references.

-With department approval, students with non-geoscience undergraduate degrees may be admitted on a non-regular degree-seeking basis (Code 6-V).
-After successfully completing recommended courses for the appropriate undergraduate geoscience degree, including prerequisites, these students may be granted degree-seeking status.
-Domestic students interested in applying to our Master of Science in Environmental and Urban Geosciences program can apply online by following this link: http://www.umkc.edu/apply/grad.asp
+With department approval, students with non-geoscience undergraduate degrees may be provisionally admitted on a non-regular degree-seeking basis.
+After successfully completing recommended courses for the appropriate undergraduate geoscience degree, provisionally-admitted students may be granted degree-seeking status.

 Requirements for Retention

-- All students are required to pass a qualifying examination administered by the department during their first year.
+- Thesis-option M.S.
+EUG students are required to pass a qualifying examination administered by the department during first year orientation.

 Requirements for Graduation

-- A formal written thesis is required of all students, and its format must be in accordance with guidelines of School of Graduate Studies.
+- A formal written thesis and final oral examination are required of thesis option M.S.
+EUG students.
+The format of the thesis must be in accordance with guidelines of the School of Graduate Studies.